Nazario Nazari

 Nazario Nazari (1724 – after 1793) was an Italian painter, active in a late-Baroque or Rococo style, in and around Venice.
 Nazario was well known as a portraitist of aristocratic officials of the Republic of Venice.

 Early life

 He was born in Clusone, the son and pupil of the painter Bartolomeo Nazari; his sister Maria was also active as a painter.
 He was active in Bergamo from 1750–1755.
 He was then sent to Venice, because his father wished to separate him from bad company.
-Among his portraits, were those of Elena Bresciani, Antonio Roncalli, Countess Maria Olimpia Coleoni, and in 1755 Signor Bartolomeo Vitalba.
+Among his portraits, were those of Elena Bresciani, Antonio Roncalli, Countess Maria Olimpia Coleoni, and in 1755 Sir Bartolomeo Vitalba.
 In 1755, traveled to Genoa with his father.